 Carmanah Technologies Corporation and its subsidiaries and affiliates (collectively referred to as “Carmanah” or the “Company”) are committed to conducting its business in accordance with all applicable laws, rules and regulations and the highest ethical standards.
-This commitment is embodied in the general principals outlined in the Corporate Code of Business Conduct published on the Company’s external website (www.carmanah.com) under the Corporate Governance heading.
+This commitment is embodied in the general principals outlined in the Corporate Code of Business Conduct.

 The purpose of this Anti-Corruption Policy (the “Policy”) is to:

-This Policy applies to every Carmanah employee, including senior executive, and to members of its Board of Directors (collectively referred to as “Carmanah Personnel” or “Personnel”) and reflects the standards to which Carmanah expects its business associates, distributors, resellers, agents, and other partners (“Partners”) to adhere where acting on Carmanah’s behalf.
-Carmanah expects all Carmanah Personnel and Partners to take all responsible steps to prevent a violation of this Policy, to identify and raise potential issues before they lead to problems, and seek additional guidance when necessary.
+This Policy applies to every Carmanah employee, including senior executive, and to members of its Board of Directors (collectively referred to as “Carmanah Personnel” or “Personnel”) and reflects the standards to which Carmanah expects its business associates, partners, agents, and consultants to adhere where acting on Carmanah’s behalf.
+Carmanah expects all Carmanah Personnel to take all responsible steps to prevent a violation of this Policy, to identify and raise potential issues before they lead to problems and seek additional guidance when necessary.

 Anti-corruption laws address improper practices such as bribery, extortion, and kick-backs.
 These activities are illegal and are not acceptable to Carmanah.

-The main obligations under this policy that apply to all Carmanah Personnel or Partners are as follows:
+The main obligations under this policy that apply to all Carmanah Personnel are as follows:

 - They must not directly or indirectly (through third parties) offer to pay, agree to pay or pay any bribes or provide kickbacks, to a government official or otherwise in order to obtain or retain any kind of business advantage.
 Bribes, as mentioned above could come in the form of cash, loan, advantage or benefit of any kind or excessive entertainment.

-- For Carmanah Personnel, they must ensure they provide sufficient evidence to accurately reflect all financial transactions in the Company’s books and records.
+- They must ensure they provide sufficient evidence to accurately reflect all financial transactions in the Company’s books and records.
 All expense reports must be complete and accurate.
 You should never accede to requests for false invoices or for payment of expenses that are unusual, excessive, inadequately or improperly described, or otherwise raise questions under this Policy or related Company guidelines on accounts and recordkeeping.